How Do Credit Monitoring Services Work?

 Basic monitoring tells you if any unusual activity shows up on your credit report, although the service may not monitor all three reporting agencies so it’s not fool-proof.
 Anything outside of your normal monthly transactions (online bill-paying activity) would be reported, which could help catch fraud early.
 The problem is credit monitoring only alerts you after the fact, so it doesn’t necessarily prevent fraud from happening—it just catches it earlier.

 A more robust monitoring package will likely include dark web scans.
-These scans check to see if your information has been stolen and made available for purchase to a bad actor.
+These scans check to see if your information has been stolen and made available for purchase.
 This kind of information could help you head off potential fraud by closing impacted accounts or freezing your credit to prevent new accounts from being opened in your name.

 Many for-pay premium credit monitoring services include identity insurance, which could help you offset costs stemming from having your identity stolen.